NREL/bifacial_radiance/README.md

 ## Getting Support

-If you suspect that you may have discovered a bug or if you'd like to change something about pvlib, then please make an issue on our [GitHub issues page](https://github.com/NREL/bifacial_radiance/issues).
+If you suspect that you may have discovered a bug or if you'd like to change something about bifacial_radiance, then please make an issue on our [GitHub issues page](https://github.com/NREL/bifacial_radiance/issues).

 bifacial_radiance questions can be asked on